MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

    - In Customer Service Hub, go to **Service Management**, and in **Unified Routing** select **Diagnostics**.

-   - Sign in to Omnichannel admin center, and in **Advanced settings** in the site map, select **Diagnostics**  .
+   - Sign in to Omnichannel admin center, and in **Advanced settings** in the site map, select **Diagnostics**.

 3. On the **Routing diagnostics** page, select **Turn on routing diagnostics**.

 4. In the confirmation message that appears, select **Yes**.

    You'll see that a list of new work items start to appear.
-However, Work items may not appear on your screen immediately.
+However, work items may not appear on your screen immediately.

 > [!NOTE]
 > After you enable diagnostics, the data will be stored in Microsoft Dataverse.
 This might impact your storage capacity.
 Select **Turn off diagnostics** to disable diagnostics.